For easy printing, download the Critical Infrastructure and Supply Chain Constraints Issue Brief.

 To ensure that supply chain constraints do not impact reliability, utilities are taking extraordinary measures to meet current demand with limited supply.
 That includes refurbishing older equipment and identifying swapping equipment in the field to generate spares from underutilized equipment.
 These are necessary, last-ditch efforts to protect the safety of electric customers and sustain other sectors that depend on electricity, but they move the industry further away from clean energy, efficiency, and affordability goals.

-Even with a strong mutual aid program in place, for the first time, public power utilities are raising concerns that they may not have the stocks to assist.
+Even with a strong mutual aid program in place, for the first time, public power utilities are raising concerns that they may not have the stocks to share with other utilities following an extreme weather event or disaster.

 Administrative & Industry Action